tdongsi/tdongsi.github.io/source/resume/index.markdown

 **Research Software Engineer**, National University of Singapore.
 (8/2006 - 7/2009)

-* Worked in driverless car projects, a collaboration effort of multiple Singaporean industrial research labs, headed by DSO National Laboratories.
+* Worked in driverless car projects, a collaboration effort of multiple Singaporean industrial research labs, managed by Defense Science Organization (DSO), Singapore.
-* Designed and developed different prototype software components for visual sensor modules.
+* Designed, implemented and evaluated computer vision algorithms for visual sensor modules.
 * Designed and implemented an adaptive machine learning algorithm to identify drivable road surface from stereo images, by building statistical models of road appearance.
 * Achievements: Three innovative visual sensor modules, presented at 2008 IROS and SMC